 Stay up to date with the latest project information: Subscribe to Updates

 The land we now call Indian Mounds Regional Park, located atop the bluffs of the Mississippi River on the eastern side of downtown Saint Paul, is rich in geological and cultural history and is sacred for the Tribal Communities especially the Dakota people.

-The City of Saint Paul Parks and Recreation staff has been working with MIAC to build a partnership with American Indians around the protection, interpretation, stewardship and potential improvements of the site.
+The City of Saint Paul Parks and Recreation staff has been working with MIAC to build a partnership with Indigenous Communities around the protection, interpretation, stewardship and potential improvements of the site.
 A Cultural Landscape study and interpretive plan is an initial step to update the City’s practice for the preservation, awareness and understanding of the significance of this place.
 The site is on the National Register of Historic Places and is protected by the Field Archeology Act (MN Statutes 138.40) and Private Cemetery Act (MN Statutes 307.08).

 The purpose of this project is to develop a Cultural Landscape Study and Interpretive Plan through an innovative stakeholder involvement strategy.
 The development of the final product, which will be created with input and partnership of a Project Advisory Team of both local and national parties, will build upon and understanding of the role of physical features and locations within the park, and verbal and written stories gathered from the American Indian Community.